Perhaps the most common question I hear when it comes to credit is, “What is a good credit score?”

-The same mentality is present in the credit scoring realm, where consumers yearn for perfect scores over 800.
+The same mentality is present in the credit scoring realm, where consumers yearn for excellent or perfect scores over 800.
 I guess you could consider a score of 800 or above blackjack, but the reality of the situation is that you don’t need a perfect score to win.

-Lastly, let me point out that credit scoring companies such as FICO do not determine what’s good and what’s bad.
+Also, let me point out that credit scoring companies such as FICO do not determine what’s good and what’s bad.
 That’s up to individual lenders and creditors to decide.

-If you have too many open accounts (or too much outstanding credit) with a given issuer, they may deny you on subsequent requests, regardless of how good your score is.
+If you have too many open accounts (or too much outstanding credit) with a given credit card issuer, they may deny you on subsequent requests, regardless of how good your score is.

-Additionally, individual rules, such as 5/24 from Chase, will lead to a denial even if you have the best credit in the world.
+Additionally, individual issuer rules, such as 5/24 from Chase, will lead to a denial even if you have the best credit in the world.
 So be warned.